microsoft/QuantumKatas/tutorials/QuantumClassification/README.md

     jupyter notebook ExploringQuantumClassificationLibrary.ipynb

-Alternatively, you can run the tutorial online [here](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/main?urlpath=/notebooks/tutorials%2FQuantumClassification%2FExploringQuantumClassificationLibrary.ipynb).
 Be warned that this tutorial includes some heavy computations, so we recommend to run it locally and to use the online version only for reading.

 The Q# project in this folder contains the back-end of the tutorial and is not designed for direct use.